Skip to main content

 Create a test-writing playbook

 Your e-commerce monorepo has 30+ modules but only a handful have meaningful test coverage.
 You want to go from 44% overall coverage to 80% — starting with the 8 worst offenders.
-Before launching parallel sessions, you need a playbook that ensures all 8 sessions write tests the same way.Use Advanced Devin to create the playbook — click Advanced below the input box, select the Create Playbook tab, and describe your testing conventions:This playbook becomes the shared instruction set for every parallel session.
+Before launching parallel sessions, you need a playbook that ensures all 8 sessions write tests the same way.Ask Devin to create the playbook for you — just describe your testing conventions in any session:This playbook becomes the shared instruction set for every parallel session.
 You can also add Knowledge entries about your test utilities, mocking patterns, or any project-specific quirks (e.g., “always call resetMocks() in afterEach”).

 2